photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Cache, session, thumbnail, and sidecar files will be created in the *storage* folder.
 Never remove the volume from your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading the container.
+We recommend placing the *storage* folder on a local SSD drive for best performance.

 ##### /photoprism/import #####